SarahMit/gogamejam/code/game-manager.md

 ---

 # What is a Game Manager?
-A Game Manager is a central script or object that handles the high-level flow of your game, usually controlling:
+A Game Manager is a central script or object that handles the high-level flow of your game.
+It is usually implemented as a singleton and controlls:
 * Game states: menu, playing, paused, game over
 * Scene transitions
 * Score, lives, or other persistent data